tangent3D/Z-FIGHTER/hardware/mainboard/spld/readme.md

 __Note for advanced users:__ The aforementioned DIP switch is likewise connected to the SPLD.
 Using combinational logic with EEPROM A18-A16 and Z80 address bus lines A15-A13, custom memory maps per each selected EEPROM page can be defined in chunks of 8K, e.g. 56K ROM/8K RAM.[^1] Care should be taken that ROMs are compiled to use the intended memory map.

-Fuse maps can be compiled using WinCUPL or [GALasm](https://github.com/daveho/GALasm).
+Fuse maps can be compiled using [GALasm](https://github.com/daveho/GALasm).

 [^1]: Mainboard revision 2d and later.
 In prior revisions, line A13 is not connected as an SPLD input.